Marko-Obradovic/azure-notes/topics-with-answers.md

 - __Resource Groups:__ Containers that hold related Azure resources for unified management.
 - __Metrics blade:__ Azure portal feature displaying performance metrics for resources.
 - __Deployments blade:__ Shows deployment history and status of resources in Azure.
-- __Policy blade:__ Interface for managing Azure policies that enforce organizational standards.
+- __Policy blade:__ Interface for managing Azure policies.
 - __Diagnostics settings blade:__ Configures logging and monitoring for Azure resources.
 - __Management groups:__ Hierarchical containers for organizing subscriptions in Azure.
-- __Subscriptions:__ Units of Azure service access and billing, tied to a user or organization.
+- __Subscriptions:__ A logical container used to provision resources in Azure
-- __Billing boundary:__ Defines the scope for invoicing and payment within Azure.
+- __Billing boundary:__ Defines the scope within which costs are aggregated and billed together, such as the level of a subscription.
 - __Access control boundary:__ Determines who can access and manage Azure resources.
 - __Functions:__ Serverless compute service in Azure for running event-driven code.
 - __Containers (As a concept):__ Lightweight, portable units for running applications consistently across environments.